 Do I need vaccinations to go on this trip?

 The CDC recommends vaccinations against Hepatitis A, typhoid, tetanus-diphtheria and measles.
-Yellow fever is recommended for other parts of Ecuador but not necessary in the mountains where we work.
+Yellow fever is recommended for other parts of Ecuador but is not necessary in the mountains where we work.
 Vaccinations are up to your own discretion.

 I've heard about the Zika virus.
 Should I be concerned for my health?

 The Zika virus is carried by mosquitoes that generally live below 1200 meters, but Tandana works at much higher elevations--typically above 2000 meters.
 So the chances of encountering a Zika-carrying mosquito while with Tandana is quite low.
 Moreover, the main concern for Zika is the damage it can do to fetuses if the mother contracts the virus; for others, the clinical symptoms are mild.
-Nevertheless, if you plan to travel in lower elevations before or after your time with us, you might want to take precautions with an insect repellant approved by the EPA.
+Nevertheless, if you plan to travel in lower elevations before or after your time with us, you might want to take precautions with an insect repellent approved by the EPA.

 What are the accommodations?